Quansight-Labs/uarray/docs/generated/uarray.rst

 multimethods.
 Also, :obj:`unumpy` can be developed completely separately to :obj:`uarray`, although the ideal place to have it would be NumPy itself.

-However, the benefit to having it separate is that it could span multiple NumPy versions, even before NEP-18 (or even NEP-13) was available.
+However, the benefit of having it separate is that it could span multiple NumPy versions, even before NEP-18 (or even NEP-13) was available.
 Another benefit is that it can have a faster release cycle to help it achieve this.